-Fall Festival

-The Betsy Layne Elementary PTO recently celebrated autumn with a "Season of Change" fall festival at the Dome gym.
+Fall Festival The Betsy Layne Elementary PTO recently celebrated autumn with a "Season of Change" fall festival at the Dome gym.
 Students and community members attended the event, giving everyone a safe place to have fun and participate in traditional festival games and activities.
-Those attending the event were treated to inflatables, costume contest, pumpkin and cake walks, a haunted thuse, members are treated to inflatables, costume contest, pumpkin and cake walks, a haunted thuse.
-The safe that the safe place to have fun and create memories," explained John A. Kidd, BLES principal.
+Those attending the event were treated to inflatables, costume contest, pumpkin and cake walks, a haunted house, darts, bowling, a haunted hay ride and much more.
+"Events like this give the school and community a chance to work together to give kids a safe place to have fun and create memories," explained John A. Kidd, BLES principal.
 "We have a great PTO, and they have a kids-first attitude, and I appreciate their support."
 The BLES PTO meets monthly and invites all interested teachers, parents and community members to participate.
 Simply call the school for more information.